nwtechnet/dotnet-webapp-deepti/README.md

 ## Source Control - Git
 We will be using git to manage our repositories and integrate with our pipeline.
 In this challenge, we are looking to see your ability to:

-1. Clone this github repo.
-You will use this repo to commit all your changes.
+1. Fork this github repo.
 2. Create branches for new features/ideas.
-You are free to classify features as you see fit.
+You are free to organize as you see fit.
+We want to see your process.
-3. Push changes
+3. Create commits with comments
-4. Merge branches
+4. Push changes
-5. Submit Pull Requests and explain why this is important in development
+5. Merge branches to master

 ## Building the Web App
-You will be supporting. creating, and updating features on an existing dotnet application.
 In this challenge, you will:

 1. Generate a new dotnet app.
 2. Use webapp or mvc (your choice)
-3. Add all 5 CRUD operations in the webapp (use localStorage, no need for a DB unless you want to)
+3. Add all 5 CRUD operations in the webapp (use localStorage, no need for a DB unless you want to - Bonus)
-4. You have an option to leverage a frontend framework such as Vue or keep things simple with dotnet views/razor pages.
-Focus on prioritization.
+4. You have an option to leverage a frontend framework such as Vue/Angular or keep things simple with dotnet views/razor pages.
 5. Leverage the Github REST API for your data.

 ## Github REST API